 Wrapping it up

-If you’ve followed the above steps, you’ll be laughing at how easy it was to get back you’re my Computer icon on your Desktop.
-Windows 10 has always kept its users at the heart of every change they’ve made.
-Where some users prefer minimal Desktop, Windows still lets users to revert back to settings and features provided by Windows 10.
-Now you are free to navigate through files and what not by simply using the My Computer icon like you always did.
+If you followed the steps above, you'll laugh at how easy it was to get the My Computer icon back on your desktop.
+Windows 10 has always put its users at the center of every change they've made.
+While some users prefer a minimal desktop, they can still access Windows 10's settings and features.
+Now you can navigate through files and what not by simply using the My Computer icon like you always have.